 Fibroblasts are the cells that make up the structural framework or stroma composed of the extracellular matrix and collagen in animal tissues.
 These cells are the most common type of connective tissue in animals, and are important for wound healing.
 Fibroblast transfection is a commonly used method in molecular and cell biology research, fibroblast transfection reagents are commercially available for both fibroblast cell lines and primary cells.
-As depicted below, fibroblast cells are large and flat, with elongated processes protruding from the body of each cell, creating the spindle-like appearance of the cell, the nucleus in the body of the cell, is oval.
+As depicted below, fibroblast cells are large and flat with elongated processes protruding from the body of each cell creating the spindle-like appearance of the cell.
+The nucleus of the fibroblast is oval.

 Connective tissue is one of four main types of tissue in the body.
-The others are epithelial, muscle, and nervous tissue.
+The others are epithelial, muscle and nervous tissue.
 Connective tissue is a fibrous tissue made largely of collagen, the most abundant protein in mammals.
-There are many kinds of connective tissue.
-These include, loose, dense, elastic, reticular, and adipose connective tissue.
-In addition, there are embryonic connective tissues, as well as specialized connective tissues, which include bone, cartilage, and blood.
+There are many kinds of connective tissue including loose, dense, elastic, reticular and adipose connective tissue.
+In addition, there are embryonic connective tissues, bone, cartilage and blood.

-Fibroblasts come in various shapes and sizes, as well as in an activated and unactivated form.
-Fibroblasts refer to the activated form (the suffix “blast” refers to a metabolically active cell), while fibrocytes are considered less active.
-However, often times, both fibroblasts and fibrocytes are referred to as fibroblasts.
-Fibroblasts can be distinguished from fibrocytes by their abundance of rough endoplasmic reticulum and relatively larger size
+Fibroblasts come in various shapes and sizes, as well as in an activated and non-activated form.
+Fibroblasts are the activated form (the suffix “blast” refers to a metabolically active cell), while fibrocytes are considered less active.
+However, sometimes both fibroblasts and fibrocytes are not designated as being different and are simply referred to as fibroblasts.
+Morphologically, fibroblasts can be distinguished from fibrocytes by their abundance of rough endoplasmic reticulum and relatively larger size.